 Create a Kitchen Compost Bin

 You can start turning your food waste into nutrient-rich soil from indoors with nothing more than a compost bin.
 Compost bins, along with cutting down waste and reducing the use of environmentally hazardous pesticides, promote healthy plant growth, which helps purify the air by consuming greenhouse gas emissions.
 Make your own DIY style or buy a compact countertop model to corral food scraps inside.
-Simply mist with water every week and voila: you will have a solid compost pile for garden soil in no time.
+Simply mist with water every week and voila: You will have a solid compost pile for garden soil in no time.

 Use Natural Cleaning Products

 Most conventional cleaning products are packed with toxic chemicals, such as phosphorous and ammonia, that are every bit as hazardous to your health as they are to the environment.
-Make the switch to all-natural cleaning products, i.e. ones made with biodegradable ingredients like vinegar, lemon, or baking soda to ensure your indoor air stays crisp, clean and toxin-free.
+Make the switch to all-natural cleaning products, i.e. ones made with biodegradable ingredients like vinegar, lemon or baking soda to ensure your indoor air stays crisp, clean and toxin-free.

-If you aren’t already hip to the eco-savvy powers of smart home technology, then now is the time to listen up.
+If you are not already hip to the eco-savvy powers of smart home technology, then now is the time to listen up.
 Along with streamlining everything from your home’s lighting to the thermostat, smart home automation — including app-controlled light bulbs and Wi-Fi-enabled thermostats — allows you to control your home technology by phone, from just about anywhere, so you can save energy and money by ensuring your electronics are turned off (and not running up your electric bill) when you are not there.